auth0/docs/articles/api-auth/tutorials/multifactor-resource-owner-password.md

 8. The Application forwards the recovery code to Auth0 using [grant_type=http://auth0.com/oauth/grant-type/mfa-otp](/api/authentication#resource-owner-password) and includes the `mfa_token` from step 4.

-9. Auth0 validates the recovery code and returns the Access Token and the `refresh_token`.
+9. Auth0 validates the recovery code and returns the Access Token and the Refresh Token.

 10. The Application can use the Access Token to call the API on behalf of the end user.